rome/tools/packages/@romejs/compiler/lint/rules/js/noDupeArgs.test.md

  unknown:1:18 lint/js/noDupeArgs ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Duplicate argument a in function definition
+  ✖ Avoid duplicate function arguments.
+Check the a argument.

   > 1 │ function hello(a, a) {
       │                   ^